Associate Director of Teen Programs

 - Establish and coordinate a Tech Advisory Council to provide support and contacts for tech-integrated programs as well as feedback

-- Evaluate and revise existing programs and develop new programs for middle and high school students; ensure all existing and new teen programs thoughtfully and effectively integrate STEM learning and/or digital tools into high-quality history and humanities experiences
+- Evaluate and revise existing programs and develop new programs for high school students; ensure all existing and new teen programs thoughtfully and effectively integrate STEM learning and/or digital tools into high-quality history and humanities experiences

 - Actively engage with the NYC youth development and STEM learning communities; reinforce and establish N-YHS as a trusted and high-quality service provider in those respective spaces